How Payments Are Applied

 Note: Interest continues to accrue on student loans every day, even if your billing statement shows $0.00 or a reduced amount due.
 Continuing to make payments that at least cover interest will ensure that more of your next payment is applied to principal.

-If you have satisfied the entire amount of a future bill, your billing statement will reflect a $0.00 amount due, but it does not mean that the interest has stopped accruing.
+If you have satisfied a portion or all of a future bill, your billing statement will reflect a reduced or $0.00 amount due, but it does not mean that the interest has stopped accruing.
 If you choose to not make a payment while paid ahead, your loan will not be considered past due, but the next payment you make will first be applied to the outstanding interest that has accrued since the last time you paid and then any remaining amount will be applied to the principal balance.

 Removing the paid ahead status from your account